AIMMOTH/spring-boot-3/README.md

 1. Start Docker Desktop
 2. Start Docker images > docker-compose up
+3. Create database called 'ce' in MariaDB and a table with the script at *src/main/resources/schema.sql*
 3. Build with > mvn package
 4. Run with > mvn spring-boot:start
 5. Stop with > mvn spring-boot:stop